Page last updated on July 1, 2025 at 3:42 pm

-Right of Way Use Applications must be submitted through the Civic Access portal, an efficient tool we use to streamline your permitting needs.
-It is where you should go to apply for all permits, pay fees, research permit history, and download issued permits.
+Applications to use the public Right of Way must be submitted through the Civic Access portal, an efficient tool we use to streamline the permit application process.
+It is where you should go to submit permit applications, to pay fees, to research permit history, and to download City-issued permits.

-You do not need to sign up for an account to do the following:
+Please note that you do not need a Civic Access account to do the following:

 The first step to submitting a permit is to create an account.
 Once logged in, you may apply for a permit.
-For a detailed explanation of the application process, please review this guide.
+For a detailed explanation of the application process (including screenshots of the process), please click through here to review this guide.

-Anyone desiring to conduct work in the City of Bloomington Right of Way will need to obtain a Right of Way permit.
-Right of Way Permits are required for projects of the following:
+Anyone desiring to conduct work in the City of Bloomington Right of Way will need to obtain a Right of Way Use permit.
+This type of permit is required for activities that include, but are not limited to, the following:

 - Remove or change any curb, pavement or other constructed improvement

-- Construct any paving, any other road improvements
+- Construction of any road and sidewalk improvements

 Important Reference Documents